 It makes no difference if your website is fresh new or has been around for decades.

-Just implement these best web design practices if you want to gain an edge over your competition.
+Just implement these best web design practices if you want to gain an edge over your competitors.